GeorgiaMath/ecommerce-sales-analysis/README.md

 - Actionable customer segmentation for targeted strategy

 The project covers a full analytics workflow — from data exploration and visualization to clustering, forecasting, and decision-making support.

+## License

+This project is licensed under the [MIT License](https://github.com/GeorgiaMath/ecommerce-sales-analysis/LICENSE).